-The 2018 CDC SVI data was overlaid with the Trinity Region's buildings, critical facilities, bridges, LWCs, and agricultural areas.
+The 2018 CDC SVI data was overlaid with the Trinity Region's buildings, critical facilities, bridges, roadway and railway stream crossings, LWCs, and agricultural areas.
 The SVI values for all the buildings, critical facilities, agricultural areas, bridges, and LWCs exposed to the existing conditions floodplain quilt are summarized by county averages and shown in Figure 2.22.